Zimbabwean writer, Americans on diverse Booker Prize list

 The prize, subject to intense speculation and a flurry of betting, usually brings the victor a huge boost in sales and profile.

 This year’s shortlist includes four debut novelists — Doshi, Cook, Stuart and Taylor — and omits high-profile books including Anne Tyler’s “Redhead by the Side of the Road” and “The Mirror and the Light,” the conclusion of Hilary Mantel’s acclaimed Tudor trilogy.
-Mantel won the Booker for both its predecessors, “Wolf Hall” and “Bring up the Bodies.”
+Mantel won the Booker for both its predecessors, “Wolf Hall” and “Bring up the Bodies” and had been widely tipped for a third victory.

 Thriller writer Lee Child, one of the judges, said Mantel’s book was “an absolutely wonderful novel.”